Bourj el-Barajneh

 Bourj el-Barajneh (برج البراجنة) is a municipality located in the southern suburbs of Beirut, in Lebanon.
 The municipality lies between Beirut–Rafic Hariri International Airport and the town of Haret Hreik.

 In the 7 June 2009 parliamentary election in Lebanon, Bourj al-Barajneh voted in the Baabda electoral division.

-Its local population is mainly Lebanese Shia Muslims but due to its cheap housing and hospitable locals, it has acquired a sizable Lebanese Sunni Muslims and some Lebanese Maronite Christian because of its proximity to the town of Haret Hreik, as well as refugee populations like Kurds, Iraqis (including Iraqi Assyrians) and other refugee populations like recently arrived Syrian refugees, who reside mainly in and around the local Palestinian refugee camp - the Bourj el-Barajneh camp.
+Its local population is mainly Lebanese Shia Muslims but due to its cheap housing and hospitable locals, it has acquired a sizable Lebanese Sunni Muslims and some Lebanese Maronite Christian because of its proximity to the town of Haret Hreik, as well as refugee populations like Kurds, Iraqis (including Iraqi Assyrians) and other refugee populations like recently arrived Syrian refugees, who reside mainly in and around the local Palestinian refugee camp; Bourj el-Barajneh.
 The town was founded by Arab settlers.
 It is known as the Barajneh after a rebel who killed a slave of Fakhr-al-Din II (1590–1635).